-Manufacturing workers make lots of different products, from chemicals, to machined parts, to plastics, the cars we drive, and the computers we use.
-Given that wide impact these workers are also exposed to a wide range of hazards on the job, including puncture wounds, crush injuries, exposure to harmful chemicals, back injuries, violence, stress and more.
+Manufacturing workers make lots of different products, from chemicals, to machined parts, to plastics, to the cars we drive, and the computers we use.
+Given the wide impact these employees have, they are also exposed to a wide range of workplace hazards, including puncture wounds, crush injuries, repetitive motion injuries, exposure to harmful chemicals, back injuries, violence, stress, and even fatal injury.

-If you have been injured at work, you may be eligible for benefits through NC Workers’ Compensation.
-NC Worker’s Compensation can pay weekly benefits to keep you and your family afloat while you recover.
-In addition, NC Worker’s Compensation is no fault.
+In addition, NC Workers’ Compensation is no fault.
 Which means, it does not matter (with a few exceptions, like intoxication ) who is at fault for your injury.

-Please note that no matter what your employer tells you, you are entitled to file a claim for NC Worker’s Compensation benefits.
+Please note that no matter what your employer tells you, you are entitled to file a claim for NC Workers’ Compensation benefits if you have suffered a serious workplace injury.
 Often employers will volunteer to pay for medical treatment or even compensate you when you are out of work when you are initially injured.
 Unfortunately, many workers find that these promises go unfulfilled.
-Protecting yourself and your family after being injured at work is paramount!
-You should speak with a NC Workers’ Compensation Lawyer about your rights.

 After you inform your employer about your injury, your employer’s workers’ compensation insurance will accept or deny your claim for workers’ comp benefits.
 Read Weekly NC WC Benefits or NC Denied Workers’ Comp claim for the next steps.